AFCNA Certification Foot Care for Older Adults

-This video is intended for nurses and other providers who are preparing to take their WOCN in order to switch into the field or for those looking to add additional skills to their repertoire.
-This video provides 1.5 Nursing CEs.
+This video is intended for nurses and other providers who are preparing to become certified in routine foot care, whether the goal is to switch into the field or simply add additional skills to the repertoire.
+This video provides 6.5 Nursing CEs.

 This is a downloadable video.
 We will send you a link for the download shortly after receiving your payment.

 To receive 6.5 Nursing CEs, please also complete the accompanying online test.

 The American Foot Care Nurses Association provides foot care certifications for routine care.
 To become certified via AFCNA, nurses are required to complete 25 hours of CE materials, such as videos, and 20 hours of hands-on training.

 To stay certified in foot care, nurses must have a copy of your current nursing license, proof of completion of at least 25 CEs directly related to foot care completed within the 24 month period, and a log of at least 50 hours of client/patient foot care.
 An additional test will not be required.

 All AFNCA continuing education videos are also accepted by the Wound Ostomy and Continence Nurses Society as credit.

 In this video, we'll discuss considerations nurses must take when embarking on a career in nail care, the in-depth components of toenail care; venous diseases and varicose veins, skin health, musculoskeletal pathologies and more.